OPPORTUNITIES FOR U.S. SCHOLARS

 Degree and/or Experience

 Award descriptions specify where a Ph.D., other terminal degree, or comparable professional qualifications are required.
+(Please refer to this list of common terminal degrees.)
 Current faculty, administrators, and experienced professionals are encouraged to apply.
 Postdoctoral candidates are encouraged to apply for postdoctoral awards.
 However, graduate or doctoral students seeking funding to complete their degrees are ineligible.
 Recent college graduates with limited professional experience are ineligible and should instead apply to the Fulbright U.S. Student Program.

 Prior Fulbright Scholar Awards